 We raise Heritage breed livestock.
 These are old established breeds whose population is threatened.
 The Livestock Conservancy keeps track of breeds whose numbers are low.
 Some of these breeds are ancient breeds who have been forgotten, others are breeds that are not used in our modern supermarket because they are slower growing or don’t have the extreme physic that our society has come to expect.
-Our animals are slower growing, grass fed, and supplemented with non-GMO grains when needed.
+Our animals are slower growing, grass fed, and supplemented with grains when needed.
 They live a ideal, quiet life in the country, admired and respected.

 We have wonderful Buckeye chickens.
-They are a Heritage bird and the only breed developed by a woman, in the late 1800s.
+They are a Heritage bird and the only breed developed by an Ohio woman, in the late 1800s.
 Nettie Metcalf created an American Standard Breed chicken on her own.
 She was a hobby farmer who crossed one chicken with another over several years to create the Buckeye – a mahogany red-and-black-feathered bird.
 We chose Buckeyes because they are mild mannered, great for free range, hardy and tolerate our hot summers and cold winters.
 They are a great all-round chicken, meaning that they are good for egg laying, a great backyard chicken and taste good as well.

 Buckeyes were one of the most popular chicken breeds around until the Rhode Island Red arrived on the scene.
-But numbers of the Buckeye are dwindling and the ABC lists the breed as threatened.
+But numbers of the Buckeye are dwindling and the Livestock Conserancy lists the breed as threatened.
 Davlin Farm hopes to help promote this wonderful breed, play a small part in helping their numbers increase and the Buckeye become better known.
 Our birds are from some of the best lines.
 We have chicks in the spring and eggs available year round.
 Older birds may be available in the fall.

 Email or Call